current news & Events

 WHAT DO THE CAREGIVERS DO?

-Desert Palm Caregivers serve Church members, immediate families, and those who participate regularly in the life of Desert Palm UCC.
-There is no financial eligibility requirement.
-Services are provided free of charge.
-Donations to Desert Palm UCC are gratefully accepted.
-All services are contingent on volunteers being available.
+Desert Palm Caregivers offer assistance to members of the Church, their immediate families, and those who actively participate in the Desert Palm UCC community.
+There are no financial requirements to receive these services, and they are provided free of charge.
+However, donations to Desert Palm UCC are appreciated.
+Please note that these services are dependent on the availability of volunteers.

 TRANSPORTATION: take someone to and from medical and/or social service appointments within 15 miles of the person’s residence.
 No transportation for work, social activities, or shopping.